Structural color palette of disordered colloids in the Rayleigh scattering regime: Conclusion

 One objective of the present study was to partly fill this gap by unveiling, thanks to light scattering theory and light transport simulations, the range of structural colors achievable in reflection and transmission with colloidal suspensions of small dielectric particles.
 Microstructural parameters, namely particle size, density, sample thickness, as well as absorption induced by black absorbing species in the matrix, were varied over several orders of magnitude to identify parameter ranges that would lead to targeted colored appearances.
 These include an identical blue diffuse color appearing simultaneously in reflection and transmission, or a blue diffuse color emerging in reflection from a strongly-scattering material, thanks to an interplay between (multiple) Rayleigh scattering and broadband light absorption.
 In spite of being derived specifically for dilute, uncorrelated assemblies of tiny dielectric spherical particles, the color palette displayed in Fig.~\ref{fig:color-palette-absorption} puts forward the primary role of two dimensionless quantities, $L/\ell_\text{s}$ and $L/\ell_\text{a}$ (where $L$, $\ell_\text{s}$ and $\ell_\text{a}$ are the sample thickness, the scattering mean free path and the absorption mean free path, respectively) on the structural colors.
 Supposedly, this theoretical structural color palette should give general trends for virtually any Rayleigh-scattering material containing black absorbents.

 A second objective of the present study was to demonstrate our capability to realize liquid and solid materials exhibiting a targeted colored appearance [Fig.~\ref{fig:solid-composite-materials}].
 We realized a series of colloidal suspensions of \ZrO2 particles in water at different particle densities, with or without the addition of carbon graphite particles in the solution, and found a good agreement with our numerical predictions on the colors they produced.
 An important outcome of our work is yet the fabrication of solid Rayleigh-scattering materials based on borosilicate clays and hydrid silicate glasses using soft chemistry.
 The objects can be realized at room temperature using abundant materials, and their shape and size can be controlled easily during preparation.
+Glass composites of millimeter or centimeter-scale thicknesses are mechanically rigid, which is a prerequisite for many applications.
 All in all, by combining theoretical predictions of structural colors and soft chemistry techniques for material fabrication, we believe that our study opens interesting perspectives for the conception and eco-friendly realization of Rayleigh-scattering materials for many branches of visual arts, including painting, decorative arts and architecture.

 Design-wise, Rayleigh-scattering materials can not only reproduce the pleasant color variations of the sky [Fig.~\ref{fig:solid-composite-materials}(a)], but also create stunning effects, such as those displayed in Fig.~\ref{fig:RayleighShadesNight}, where liquid and solid samples are illuminated from the side by artificial white light.
 Specifically, the interplay between Rayleigh scattering and leakage from the sample surface results into a multicolored appearance, which could be implemented in glass-made architectural structures, for instance.